django/deps/draft/XXXX-orm-common-table-expressions.rst

 show performance improvements for complex query shapes, especially where correlated aggregate subqueries or deeply reused annotations are involved.

-The proposal is 100% compatible with current ``django-cte`` library usage, allowing users to choose between built-in CTE support and the third-party library without migration friction.
+The proposal is designed for interoperability with current ``django-cte`` usage, allowing users to choose between built-in CTE support and the third-party library without forcing immediate migration.

 Specification
 =============